viamrobotics/docs/docs/tutorials/control/flutter-app.md

 5. Scroll to the **API Keys** section.
    You can find and use an existing API key for your smart machine, or you can create a new one for this application.
-   For this tutorial we will create a new one:
+   To create a new one:

    1. Click **Generate key**.
    2. Give the key a name like "flutter-app-my-org-name."